 Let your candidate pool mature

 Lots of things can get in the way of reaching the goal of 100 applicants.
-If you’re struggling to attract applicants, it’s a good idea to wait a while before looking at resumes.
+If you’re struggling to attract candidates, resist checking your applicant tracking system (i.e., Greenhouse, Workday, et cetera) too frequently.
+In fact, commit to waiting a while before looking at resumes, if possible.

 It could mean that your hiring team is cutting the application process short.
 That’s one knock against the Rooney Rule.
 Organizations that shut the process down once they get one ethnic-minority applicant aren’t reaching real-world diversity levels.